 CIP name R-3.
 West Linn Public Works Department Planters Objective addressed Water quality retrofit Contributing drainage area 1.2 acres (estimated as the portion of parcel draining east towards Norfolk St.) Statement of need Limited water quality treatment in area.
-Project opportunity identified as part of retrofit strategy development (NPDES MS4 requirement) Project description (Figure below illustrates proposed improvements) Install 1,175 ft2 of stormwater planters with underdrain to improve drainage and water quality treatment for the West Linn Public Works Department (PWD) property.
-One of organization planter may be legated on West Linn PWD property to treat the porthern portion of the site.
+Project opportunity identified as part of retrofit strategy development (NPDES MS4 requirement) Project description (Figure below illustrates proposed improvements) Install 1,175 ft 2 of stormwater planters with underdrain to improve drainage and water quality treatment for the West Linn Public Works Department (PWD) property.
 One stormwater planter may be located on West Linn PWD property to treat the northern portion of the site.
 One stormwater planter may be located along Norfolk Street right-of-way to treat the southern portion of the site.
 Remove existing bubbler in southern corner of property and connect existing piping to the downstream planter via new 12" HDPE pipe.
 Connect overflow of downstream planter to existing catch basin along Norfolk Street via new 12" HDPE piping.
-Estimated total project cost Design assumptions Property and easement acquisition is not included in the cost estimate.
-Planter sizing is based on estimated area available along Norfolk St. and on the PWD yard and not on a sizing factor.
-Stormwater planter sizing based on contributing drainage area (commercial) and a 6% sizing factor would require 2,750 ft2 of water quality treatment facility along Norfolk St. Stormwater planter locations are conceptual and to be established based on available right-of-way.
+Estimated total project cost \$174,000 Design assumptions Property and easement acquisition is not included in the cost estimate. • Planter sizing is based on estimated area available along Norfolk St. and on the PWD yard and not on a sizing factor. • Stormwater planter sizing based on contributing drainage area (commercial) and a 6% sizing factor would require 2,750 ft 2 of water quality treatment facility along Norfolk St. Stormwater planter locations are conceptual and to be established based on available right-of-way.